CHarm#

 * grids in general, each process must hold the latitudes at both

-* hemisphere.
+* hemispheres.
 The only exception is that MPI process, which holds the

 * equator (if there is any).
 In that case, "local_nlat" must be odd.